 Q: What is the best undergraduate major to have if I want to apply to the MLIS program?

-A: The only requirement to apply to the MLIS graduate program is a bachelor's degree from an accredited college or university.
+A: The only requirement to apply to the MLIS graduate program is a bachelor's degree from a regionally accredited college or university.
 We do not require that applicants have a bachelor's degree in a specific area or that they take specific prerequisite courses.

 Q: Do you accept transfer credits?

 A: Students transferring from other institutions are expected to complete the application process as described.
 No more than 6 quarter credits will be transferred from another institution, and the credits must meet certain University requirements.
-No decision to accept transfer credits will be made until after enrollment.
+No decision will be made regarding the acceptance of transfer credits until after enrollment.

 Q: How many times do you admit applicants each year?

 A: The MLIS program admits applicants each year for Autumn entry.
-For the 2021 application cycle, we have three rounds of review.
+For most application cycles, we have four rounds of review.
 Details regarding the application cycle can be found on the Application Timeline page.
 We do not admit students for Winter or Spring admission.

 Q: How competitive is the program?